-We provide this through the insurance company “Assetsure”, please scroll further down for more information about that.
+We provide this through the insurance company “Assetsure”, please scroll further down for more information about this company.

 Hearing aids can be easily lost, damaged or misplaced and often are one of the most expensive personal possessions you can own.

-Some of the benefits of our policy include the following:
+Some of the benefits of our hearing aid insurance policy include the following:

 Assetsure are based in the United Kingdom where all administration takes place.
 They are open 7 days a week to assist customers requiring to insure their hearing aids or to ask any questions about the scope of the cover.